2025–26 Creighton Bluejays men's basketball team

-The 2025–26 Creighton Bluejays men's basketball team represents Creighton University in the 2025–26 NCAA Division I men's basketball season.
-The Bluejays, led by 16th-year head coach Greg McDermott, play their home games at the CHI Health Center Omaha in Omaha, Nebraska as members of the Big East Conference.
+The 2025–26 Creighton Bluejays men's basketball team represented Creighton University in the 2025–26 NCAA Division I men's basketball season.
+The Bluejays, led by 16th-year head coach Greg McDermott, played their home games at the CHI Health Center Omaha in Omaha, Nebraska as members of the Big East Conference.
+They finished the regular season 15–17, 9–11 in Big East play to finish in fifth place.
+They lost to Seton Hall in the quarterfinals of the Big East tournament.
+They accepted a bid to the College Basketball Crown tournament, where they defeated Rutgers in the quarterfinals before falling to West Virginia in the semifinals.

+On March 23, 2026, the school announced that head coach Greg McDermott would retire as head coach following the season.
+The same day, the school announced that assistant coach Alan Huss will take over as head coach.

 Previous season

 The Bluejays finished the 2024–25 season 25–11, 15–5 in Big East play to finish in second place.
 As the No. 2 seed in the Big East tournament, they defeated DePaul in the quarterfinals and UConn to advanced to the championship where they lost to St. John's.
 They received an at-large bid to the NCAA tournament as the No. 9 seed in the South Region, where they defeated Louisville before losing in the second round to Auburn.